 LCRCC is one of the only Chambers in the nation that manages a high school internship program.
-Training Interns and Partnering for Success is a job skills course to prepare high-school students aged 16+ to enter the workforce.
-It is administered by the Lake Champlain Regional Chamber of Commerce in partnership with area high schools, education providers and local businesses.
-The 20 hour course develops professional, communication, and basic soft-skills in the classroom.
-The goal of the program is to successfully complete a 40 hour unpaid internship at a local business or organization in a student’s field of interest.
+Training Interns and Partnering for Success (TIPS) is a job skills course to prepare high school students to enter the workforce.
+Administered in partnership with area high schools, education providers, and local businesses, the 20 hour course develops professional, communication, and basic soft-skills in the classroom (resume writing, interviewing, etc.).
+The goal of the program is to have students successfully complete a 40-hour internship at a local business or organization in a student’s field of interest.
 Students earn high school credit for completing both the class and unpaid internship.
 For many students, this “job shadowing” opportunity reinforces their vocational interest, while others have learned through their internship that the job they imagined is not exactly the same as the actual job.

 The internship training plan includes goals that the intern and his or her supervisor develop, including: